MoritzNelle/Python_Toolbox/Overview_of_Python.md

 - **Indexing**: accessing individual elements of a sequence data type (like `strings`, `lists`, and `tuples`) using their position number, which starts from 0.
 - **Slicing**: getting a subset of elements from a sequence data type (like `strings`, `lists`, and `tuples`) by specifying a range of indices.
 - **Methods**: functions that are associated with a particular class.
 They define the behaviors that an instance of the class can perform with its data.
 - **Parallel Listing**: process of iterating over multiple lists simultaneously.
-This is typically achieved using the `zip()` function, which pairs the corresponding elements from multiple lists together.
 - **Slicing --> Sub-list**: When slicing is used on a list, it results in a new list that is a subset of the original list.
 This new list is often referred to as a sub-list.
+- **Computer Program**: Computes an output from an input, and environment variables/side effects.
+- **Functions versus a software program**: A function is a block of code that performs a specific task and returns a result.
+A software program is a collection of functions and data that work together to perform a bigger specific task.
+- **File Object**: Represents a file on the file system.
+It is used to read from and write to files. `fileObject = open("filename", "mode")`

 ### Example:
 ```python